-Components/Outputs Baseline (without AF Resources) Alternative (with AF Resources) contributions to food and income security. are not systemized in manner that can be promoted for larger upscale or uptake by MAG and productive stakeholders. the municipality thus enhancing the implementation of sustainable productive management at a territorial level.
+Components/Outputs Baseline (without AF Resources) Alternative (with AF Resources) producers' cost of production and their risk of failure due to climate change impacts. contributions to food and income security. are not systemized in manner that can be promoted for larger upscale or uptake by MAG and productive stakeholders.
+Extension support is provided within the municipality thus enhancing the implementation of sustainable productive management at a territorial level.
 MAG extension officers are aware of sustainable alternatives increasing buy in and generating capacities of producers to adapt to climate change.
-Output 2.2 Diversified livelihoods have access to new high value markets in a project to identify economic incentives for sustainable productions however, these incentives will need to compensate for subsidies and support provided through traditional agricultural services and financial actors that have invested in business as usual approach to agriculture in the region without addressing long term risk.
+Output 2.2 Diversified livelihoods have access to new high value markets The government (MARN) is investing in a project to identify economic incentives for sustainable productions however, these incentives will need to compensate for subsidies and support provided through traditional agricultural services and financial actors that have invested in business as usual approach to agriculture in the region without addressing long term risk.
 As the economic incentives will not be coupled with information useful to MAG and traditional agricultural producers, these will not be enough to compensate existing government support provided to traditional agriculture.
 Small producers will continue to have difficulties to integrate into value chains, and tap into the national and international markets to facilitate viable alternative livelihoods.
 Additionally, financial services institutions will continue to lack the capacity to finance non- traditional agricultural products due to lack of technical information.
 These will not be promoted through traditional extension services who, thus not allowing for the introduction of alternative livelihoods and in fact limiting productive investments to traditional practices that are not resilient to climate change nor generate conditions for sustainable Climate resilient products are identified and integrated within crop/livestock systems thus improving livelihoods by facilitating their introduction to high value chains and providing economic incentives that accelerate local economic resilience to the effects of climate variability on local productive sources.
 Through the information developed on market access (2.2) of the products identified by 2.1, financial instruments and mechanisms relevant for productive development can be developed to ensure financial and climate sustainability of diversified livelihood options and becoming in itself an incentive for the adoption of diversified productive practices.
-Investment in this output will result in greater livelihood diversification that widens communities' options, reduces reliance on particular natural resources, encourages spatially diverse transactions and builds local capacity to adapt livelihoods to climate change projections.
-3. Regional Climate and Hyd environmental management. rological Monitoring for Enhanced A Adaptation Planning Output 3.1 Generated the capacity and knowledge to monitor EbA and restoration interventions in South Ahuachapán While CRS has been investing in a project to better gauge the available hydrological resources in the region, these will not take into account climate change projections nor will a deeper understanding of aquifer The enhanced capacities from the National Observatorio will allow the generation of information to feed indicators linking EBA to impact in climate resiliency particularly on its impact on surface and underground water management.
+3. Regional Climate and Hyd environmental management. rological Monitoring for Enhanced A l Adaptation Planning Output 3.1 Generated the capacity and knowledge to monitor EbA and restoration interventions in South Ahuachapán While CRS has been investing in a project to better gauge the available hydrological resources in the region, these will not take into account The enhanced capacities from the National Observatorio will allow the generation of information to feed indicators linking EBA to impact in climate resiliency particularly on its impact on surface and underground water management.